Mar (title): In Christianity

 It is a title of reverence in Syriac Christianity, where the title is placed before the Christian name of saints, as in Mar Aprem / Mor Afrem for Ephrem the Syrian, and Mart / Mort Maryam for St Mary.
 It is given to all saints and is also used in instead of "Most Reverend", just before the name in religion taken by bishops.
-An example of the title mar being applied to a saint outside of the Assyrian tradition is found in Ethiopia where the Emperor Gelawdewos was bestowed with it after falling in battle during his decades long conflict with Muslim invaders.
+An example of the title mar being applied to a saint outside of the Assyrian tradition is found in Ethiopia where the Emperor Gelawdewos was bestowed with it after falling in battle during his decades long conflict with Muslim invaders, as well as to Ephrem the Syrian and Isaac.
 The title of Moran Mor / Maran Mar is given to the Patriarch and other primates; and the title Mar / Mor is given to prelates such as metropolitan bishops or archbishops.

 The variant Maran or Moran (ܡܪܢ, Māran), meaning "Our Lord", is a particular title given to Jesus, either alone or in combination with other names and titles.
 Likewise, Mart or Mort (ܡܪܬܢ, Mārtan, "Our Lady") is a title of Mary, mother of Jesus, and of other female saints.

 Occasionally, the term Maran or Moran has been used by various Eastern Christian patriarchs and catholicoi, who started using it in the recent centuries.
 The Syriac Orthodox Patriarch of Antioch, the Jacobite Syrian Catholicos titles are called Moran Mor, while the Malankara Orthodox Catholicos use the title Moran Mor.
 Sometimes the Indian bearers of this title are called Moran Mar, using a hybrid style from both Syriac dialects that reflects somewhat the history of Syro-Malabar Christians.
 The Pope is referred to as Marpāpa (Holy Father) by the St Thomas Christians of India.

 The variant Marya or Moryo (ܡܪܝܐ, Māryā) is the original form of Mara/Moro, but only used in reference to God in the circle of Syriac Christianity.
 This word is used in the Peshitta Old Testament to render the Tetragrammaton.
 Although Mara/Moro is clearly a derived form of the above Marya/Moryo, and ultimately has roots in common Semitic, there is a fanciful derivation found in early Syriac lexica, that the word is an initialism as follows: